Exabyte-io/documentation/docs/collaboration/ui/people-explorer.md

 # Organization People Explorer

+> "Organization People Explorer" or "Organization Members Explorer" can be used interchangeably.

 In the image below, we start from the People Explorer of an Organization called "Exabyte.io", listing its six members:

 ![Organization People Explorer](/images/organization-people-explorer.png "Organization People Explorer")